WinX DVD Ripper Platinum icon Play DVDs on Mac without Errors

 Rip DVD to fix DVD won't play on Mac

-If you just need to play the DVD on Mac without not opening/showing up/detected errors, you can choose to convert regional DVDs to MP4 which can be easily played on Macs, Mac's built-in apps, mobile devices, laptops, TVs, etc.
+If you just need to play the DVD on Mac without opening, showing up, or detecting errors, you can choose to convert regional DVDs to MP4 which can be easily played on Macs, Mac's built-in apps, mobile devices, laptops, TVs, etc.

 Step 3.
 Set the Destination Folder on your Mac to store the output video.